tableau/tabcmd/docs/tabcmd_cmd.md

 # login
 Logs in a Tableau Online user.

-Use the `--server`, `--site`, `--username`, `--password` global options to create a session.
+Use the `--server`, `--site`, `--username`, `--password` or `--site`, `--server`,  `--token-name`, `--token` global options to create a session.

-<div class="alert alert-info"><strong>Note</strong>: When you use the **tabcmd login** command, you cannot use SAML single sign-on (SSO), even if your site is configured to use SAML.
+<div class="alert alert-info"><strong>Note</strong>: When you use the `tabcmd login` command, you cannot use SAML single sign-on (SSO), even if your site is configured to use SAML.
 To log in, you must pass the user name and password of a user who has been created in your site.
 You will have the permissions of the Tableau Server user that you're signed in as.</div>

-If you want to log in using the same information you've already used to create a session, just specify the \-\-password option.
+If you want to log in using the same information you've already used to create a session, just specify the \-\-password option or the \-\-token option.
 The server and user name stored in the cookie will be used.

 If the server is using a port other than 80 (the default), you will need to specify the port.

 You need the \-\-site (-t) option only if the server is running multiple sites and you are logging in to a site other than the Default site.
 If you do not provide a password you will be prompted for one.
-If the \-\-no-prompt option is specified and no password is provided the command will fail.
+If the \-\-no-prompt option is specified and no password/token is provided, the command will fail.

 Once you log in, the session will continue until it expires on the server or the logout command is run.